1996leejoshua/1996leejoshua.github.io/_posts/2017-08-09-Why-I-Joined-Research.md

   To be honest, I didn't invest as much time as I should have on my research, and it showed in the rate of my progress.
 It took me almost the entirety of my Fall and Winter quarters for me to produce a quantitative result that my postdoc could use in his research paper.
 I was lucky enough to be offered a paid summer research position when I reached out to my professor.
 Thus far, I've really enjoyed the work I've done with my graduate mentor.
 Head on over to my Research page to learn more about what I do.

+Update: I've since removed the research page in favor of a link to my resume.
+If you would like to inquire into the specifics of what I do, feel free to contact me via email.
+I will likely make a separate blog post to summarize all the work I've done once summer ends.

 Josh